shreydesai/apcs/Sorting Algorithms.md

 * The first sub-array is always sorted and increases in size as the sort continues; the second sub-array is unsorted and decreases in size as the elements are inserted into the first sub-array
 * Unlike the other algorithms, insertion sort has a `k` value, or "key", which 1) stands for the element that needs to be sorted and 2) indicates the division between the first and second sub-arrays
 * The goal is that on the `kth` pass, the `kth` element will be sorted
+* Time complexity is O(n^2), or quadratic time; the algorithm is considered inefficient because it uses nested loops

 **Code:**
 ```java